stefanoborini/book-modelviewcontroller/source/mvc_variations.rst

 An alternative approach that cuts through the problem is a **Model-Pipe-View-Controller** design, a variation of the Compositing Model approach.
-It introduces an additional Model class, called Pipe, to intercept the data flow between Model and View and add flexibility for data manipulation while in transit.
+It introduces an additional Model class, called **Pipe**, to intercept the data flow between Model and View and add flexibility for data manipulation while in transit.
 Its concept is similar to a UNIX pipe, and its most common use is for filtering and sorting.